peer-base/peer-star/docs/rfc-identity.md

 2. Over exposes the private key: A Master Key should be used as few times as possible.
 Using it a lot makes it easier for an attacker to gain access to it.
 3. If the Master Key is compromised, the attacker is able to completely impersonate the real DID owner.

 The DID spec states that DID methods must provide a way for the owner to rotate keys, which solves `2`.
-The DID spec also states that DID methods must provide a way to recover the DID (e.g.: in case of theft), which solves `3`.
+The DID spec also states that DID methods should provide a way to recover the DID (e.g.: in case of theft) via trusted parties, which solves `3`.

 Nevertheless, the [DID specification](https://w3c-ccg.github.io/did-spec/) advises DID methods to support adding [delegate keys](https://w3c-ccg.github.io/did-spec/#authorization-and-delegation) that can act on behalf of the identity, but with granular capabilities.
 As an example, the [erc725](https://github.com/ethereum/EIPs/issues/725) DID method has such feature via adding keys with the `action` type, allowing such keys to perform signing or authentication.
 Delegate public keys will be listed in the DID-Document as well, which improves interoperability and compatibility with many other specs in the ecosystem, such as the [DID Auth](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/did_auth_draft.md) and [Identity Hubs](https://github.com/decentralized-identity/hubs/blob/master/explainer.md).